-As you transfer your pantry loot into seperate containers, pull out your label maker and create tags for everything.
-If you don't own a labeling machine, you can use dry-erase markers to write directly on the jars.
-Just make sure you pick containers with a smooth surface like glass, plastic, or glazed ceramic, so you can wash the words off whenever you wish.
+As you transfer your pantry loot into separate containers, pull out your label maker or premade labels and create tags for everything.
+If you don't own either, you can use dry-erase markers to write directly on the jars.
+Just make sure you pick containers with a smooth surface, like glass, plastic, or glazed ceramic, so you can wash off the words whenever you wish.

 Don't let the moniker fool you — when it comes to organization, lazy Susans do some serious work.
 Like baskets and bins, these spinning beauties are great storage solutions for grouping similar products together in an organized fashion.
 They're commonly used as spice racks in kitchens, but the possibilities are endless.
-Store condiments, tea, canned goods, bottles of vinegar, coffee, or modify your own DIY lazy Susan that's tailored to your needs.
+Store condiments, tea, canned goods, bottles of vinegar, or coffee.

 3. Carve out space for cookbooks and wine.

-If you fancy yourself a foodie, we imagine that some of your counter space is dedicated to your stash of Barefoot Contessa cookbooks and prized bottles of Cabernet.
+If you fancy yourself a foodie, we imagine that some of your counter space is dedicated to your stash of Barefoot Contessa cookbooks and prized bottles of cabernet.
 But those can take up quite a bit of valuable real estate, especially in a small kitchen.
-So think about how your pantry can accommodate these items.
+Think about how your pantry can accommodate these items.
 Do you have room for a cookbook shelf?
-Or can an empty square of cabinetry be fashioned into a wine rack?
+Can an empty square of cabinetry be fashioned into a wine rack?

 4. Incorporate your pots and pans.